kedacore/keda/README.md

 ```

 ### Deploying using the deploy yaml
-If you want to try KEDA on minikube or a different Kubernetes deployment without using Helm, you can deploy the yaml under the `/deploy` directory.
+If you want to try KEDA on minikube or a different Kubernetes deployment without using Helm, you can deploy CRD and yamls under the `/deploy` directory.
 ```
-kubectl apply -f KedaScaleController.yaml
+kubectl apply -f deploy/crds/keda.k8s.io_scaledobjects_crd.yaml kubectl apply -f deploy/crds/keda.k8s.io_triggerauthentications_crd.yaml kubectl apply -f deploy/
 ```

 ## How KEDA works